20c/vaping/docs/examples.md

-## Two distributed vaping instances into the same graph
+## Two distributed vaping instances on the same graph

-This example shows how two run 2 separate vaping instances connected to a vodka instance and plot into the same graph.
+This example shows how two run 2 separate vaping instances connected to a vodka instance and plot on the same graph.

 !!!
 Tip "Running a distributed setup"
-    For a complete understanding of running a distributed vaping setup, please read the [Distributed Latency](quickstart/#example-distributed-latency) example in the quickstart section.
+    For a complete understanding of running a distributed vaping setup, please read the [Distributed Latency](/docs/quickstart) example in the quickstart section.

 !!!
 Tip "Requires vodka 2.2.6"
-    This requires that you install vodka 2.2.6 or higher
+    This requires that you install vodka 2.2.6 or higher:

     ```
     pip install vodka>=2.2.6